Volunteer Commitment Overview

 • It is possible that low membership numbers will mean that each family will need to cover additional Onsite Volunteer shifts.

-• Shifts are also assigned based on the number of students a family has enrolled and the number of classes they are taking.
-A family with three students enrolled in four class each will be assigned more shifts than a family with one student enrolled in one class.
+• A family with three students enrolled in four classes each will be assigned more shifts than a family with one student enrolled in one class.

-• Shift assignments are also impacted by the total number of students enrolled for each class period.
-If there are fewer students overall enrolled in classes for a given class period, those families may be assigned to more shifts than usual to ensure that all shifts are covered.
+• If there are fewer students overall enrolled in classes for a given class period, those families may be assigned to more shifts than usual to ensure that all shifts are covered.

 What should I do if I need to cancel or reschedule a shift I am scheduled to cover?